Australia and Vietnam

 Establishing a clear environmental objective for the development of the energy sector will provide a formal basis to embed the Government’s net zero commitments into the dynamic ecosystem of policy, regulatory and planning instruments.

-FE-V takes a systems approach to explore decarbonised futures for all aspects of the Vietnamese power system.
+In phase I, FE-V takes a system approach to explore decarbonised future for 05 aspects of the Vietnamese power system

 • Explores the potential for transforming the generation mix in Vietnam in line with the country’s net zero commitments and looking to exploit domestic low-carbon energy resources for national energy security and economic growth.